cmsjulio/nvim-setup/README.md

                  "--add-modules=ALL-SYSTEM",
                  "--add-opens", "java.base/java.util=ALL-UNNAMED",
                  "--add-opens", "java.base/java.lang=ALL-UNNAMED"] \

-To see icons while using telescope file browser, install fonts on 'assets' directory and restart

-fiz sudo apt-get install fonts-material-design-icons-iconfont pra instalar fontes no ubuntu

 set jdtls up without mason-lspconfig so that i can futher extend config to ensure DAP works with it;